andrewnjoo/book-reviews/reviews/23-06-24-the-simple-path-to-wealth.md

-Review: "Simple Path to Wealth" by J.L.
+Review: Simple Path to Wealth by J.L.
 Collins

 Rating: 4/5